 Both men and women may have problems urinating.
-It is nog true that urological symptoms are caused only by weak pelvic floor musclus.
+It is not true that urological symptoms are caused only by weak pelvic floor muscles.
 The lower pelvic muscles can be too slow or too tense to respond or do not work well together (the coordination).

-If the pelvic floor muscles do not functioning properly, the following symptoms may occur:
+If the pelvic floor muscles do not function properly, the following symptoms may occur:

 Stress incontinence: loss of urine drops or shoots at times when the pressue is increased in the abdomen, for example by coughing, sneezing, laughing.

-- Urge of urge incontinentie: a sudden almost irrepressible urge to urinate, sometimes with dashes loss, which occurs suddenly and can also occur when a valve is openend for exemple still with the handle of toilet door in the hand.
+- Urge or urge incontinence: a sudden almost irrepressible urge to urinate, sometimes with dashes loss, which occurs suddenly and can also occur when a valve is openend for exemple still with the handle of toilet door in the hand.

 - Combined incontinence i.e.: a mix of stress and urge incontinence